 - The Migrant Program - New Haven Adult Education

 - Alameda County Public Health Dept. & Roots Community Health Clinic

 - Los Medanos Community Health District

-In 2014, we launched the Park Rx SHINE program in partnership with UCSF Benioff Children's Hospital Oakland by integrating nature into this outpatient primary care clinic.
+In 2014, we launched the Park Rx SHINE (Stay Healthy in Nature Every day) program in partnership with UCSF Benioff Children's Hospital Oakland by integrating nature into this outpatient primary care clinic.
 We installed park murals throughout the clinic and renamed seven clinic rooms after the regional parks.
-On the first Saturday of every month, the Park District and Regional Parks Foundation (RPF) provide a free half-day at the park for pediatric patients, which include transportation, healthy lunch, and a day of fun outdoor activities led by park staff.
+On the first Saturday of every month, the Park District and Regional Parks Foundation (RPF) provide a free half-day at the park for pediatric patients, which include transportation, healthy lunch, and fun outdoor activities led by park staff.
 The patients are accompanied by their guardians and medical staff.

 Over time, the clinic integrated Park Rx into their electronic medical system where over 100 physicians prescribe time in nature for children with chronic illnesses.
 New doctors receive training modules and toolkits to prescribe SHINE.
 Trained clinic volunteers follow up with the patients’ families to schedule their park visits.

 To date, over 3,300 children and family members have participated in the SHINE program - walking together in the parks, playing games, learning about nature, making new friends, and improving their overall sense of well being.
 For some of the families, this may be the first time they have been to a Regional Park or an outdoor recreational environment.

 In 2016, the clinic conducted and published the first-ever SHINE randomized trial of a park prescription program in partnership with EBRPD, RPF and UC Berkeley.
 The study and the SHINE Clinic won the national SHIFT award for Clinical Research in 2018.